The Complete Goldendoodle Growth Stages Guide | Written by Veterinarian, Dr. Sara Ochoa, DVM

 From the time that your puppy is born until it reaches adulthood, they are continually growing and changing.

-These are the typical stages that you will go through with a new Goldendoodle puppy and what signs to look for that they are not developing correctly.
+These are the typical week-by-week Goldendoodles stages that you will go through with a new Goldendoodle puppy and what signs to look for that they are not developing correctly.
 This is not only about the physical growth stages of our Goldendoodle but also your Goldendoodle’s behavior stages, broken down into weekly expectations.

 STAGE 1: Birth to 3 Weeks

 The first stage in your Goldendoodle puppy’s development will be the first three weeks of their life.

 These puppies are born blind, deaf, and without teeth.
 These first weeks are a very critical time in their development.
-During this time, the puppies needed are very easy to take care of – food and sleep, and most of this care is provided by their mother.
+During this time, the pups’ needs are very easy to take care of – food and sleep, and most of this care is provided by their mother.

 Most of a puppy’s growth takes place when they sleep, so this is very important that you allow your Goldendoodle puppies to sleep.

 Your puppy will start to open their eyes at about 2 weeks of age.
 By the time that they are 3 weeks, their ears will be open, and you will start to notice that their teeth are pushing through their gums.